penguinpowernz/clai/README.md

 # Code of conduct

-Our community is built on the principles of meritocracy, where contributions are valued based on their quality, relevance, and impact.
-We strive to create an inclusive environment where individuals can collaborate, learn, and grow without the influence of personal biases, affiliations, or identities.
+Our community is built on the principles of **meritocracy**, where contributions are valued based on their quality, relevance, and impact.
+We strive to create an inclusive environment where individuals can collaborate, learn, and grow **without the influence of personal biases, affiliations, or identities**.

 [Non-Toxic CoC](https://github.com/penguinpowernz/clai/blob/main/CODE_OF_CONDUCT.md)